Mikubill/sd-webui-controlnet/tests/README.md

 # Tests
 There are 2 types of tests:
-- unittest: backend based tests that directly import A1111 shared modules
+- unittest: backend-based tests that directly import A1111 shared modules
-- api test: test functionality through A1111 web API
+- API tests: test functionality through the A1111 web API

 # Run tests locally
-Make sure the current working directory is A1111 root.
+Make sure the current working directory is the A1111 root.

 ## Install test dependencies
 `pip install -r requirements-test.txt`